-Essential Inquest Law Update: Bridget Dolan QC and Briony Ballard
+Essential Inquest Law Update: Bridget Dolan KC and Briony Ballard

 Update on important cases for coronial law over the past year.